-Overall, the Compensation Committee sought to provide total compensation target opportunity (base salary, cash bonus, RSUs and option awards) for our named executive officers that approximates the median level for comparable positions in our peer group with the opportunity to earn above median compensation based on exceeding performance objectives.
+Overall, the Compensation Committee sought to provide total compensation target opportunity (base salary, annual cash bonus, and long-term incentives) for our named executive officers that approximates the median level for comparable positions in our peer group with the opportunity to earn above median compensation based on exceeding performance objectives.
 Consistent with industry practice, we consider compensation within 15% of the median to be competitive with the median.
 This margin allows for year-to-year swings in data than can occur based on a number of factors unrelated to underlying compensation strategies.
-For fiscal year 2019, our target total cash and direct compensation opportunities (which are further discussed below in "-Fiscal Year 2019 Compensation Components") established by the Compensation Committee for all named executive officers were, on average, below market median.
+For fiscal year 2020, our target total cash and direct compensation opportunities (which are further discussed below in "-Fiscal Year 2020 Compensation Components") established by the Compensation Committee for all named executive officers were, on average, at market median.
 Within the target total compensation opportunity for each named executive officer, individual components of compensation may be greater or lesser than median because the committee is primarily concerned with the competitiveness of the entire program, rather than any one element of compensation.
 Compensation realized by each named executive officer may also vary significantly from target opportunity based on our performance, individual performance and changes in our stock price, among other factors.

-Fiscal Year 2019 Compensation Components
+Fiscal Year 2020 Compensation Components